Food Plot Disaster. #foodplots #millett #duckhunting

 Quick Summary

-Armyworms pose a significant threat to millet food plots, capable of destroying crops rapidly.
-An effective pest control strategy involves spraying a 10-12 yard perimeter outside the planting area, as tilling can push pests to the edges.
-This technique is universally applicable to ensure crop survival for both deer and duck hunting plots.
+Armyworms pose a significant threat to millet food plots, capable of destroying the crop rapidly.
+A key pest control strategy involves spraying a 10-12 yard perimeter outside the planting area, as tilling can push pests to the outer edges.
+This technique is universally applicable to any food plot for deer or ducks.

 Chapters